Tryd0g0lik/calculator/README.md

 # Calculator
 For starting work you need to insert the line 'node index.js' \
-in the console and press to the 'Enter' on keyboard.
+in the console.
+Then press to the 'Enter' on keyboard.